OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 - `getUserIdentityTokenAsync`
 - `getCallbackTokenAsync`

-If you rely on an independent software vendor (ISV) for your add-in, we recommend you contact them as soon as possible to confirm they have a plan and a timeline for moving off legacy Exchange tokens.
+If you rely on an ISV for your add-in, we recommend you contact them as soon as possible to confirm they have a plan and a timeline for moving off of legacy Exchange tokens.
 ISV developers should reach out directly to their Microsoft contacts with questions to ensure they're ready for the end of Exchange legacy tokens.
-If you rely on a developer within your organization, we recommend you ask them to review this FAQ and [Enable SSO in an Office Add-in using nested app authentication](../develop/enable-nested-app-authentication-in-your-add-in.md).
-They can ask any questions to the Outlook extensibility PM team on the [OfficeDev/office-js GitHub issues site](https://github.com/OfficeDev/office-js/issues).
+If you rely on a developer within your organization, they should review this FAQ and the article [Enable SSO in an Office Add-in using nested app authentication](../develop/enable-nested-app-authentication-in-your-add-in.md).
+Any questions should be raised on the [OfficeDev/office-js GitHub issues site](https://github.com/OfficeDev/office-js/issues).

 ### Where do I find which add-ins have consent?